 Whether for communications consulting, editorial content writing (including journalism) or editorial content strategy, before beginning any work, we execute a detailed engagement contract between your organization and my corporation, Thrive Media Consortium, Inc.

 After I review them, if I request no changes, I sign the required documents and return them to you promptly so we can begin work.
-If the contract is more complex than I expected or has terms I don't fully understand, I may have it reviewed by experienced legal professionals.*
+If the contract is more complex than I expected or has terms I don't fully understand, or I want specific clauses reviewed, I may have it reviewed by experienced legal professionals.*

-I reserve the right to reject any offer of work at any time.
+I reserve the right to reject any offer of work.

 My clients compensate me for all work I do.
 That includes preliminary or final drafts of written content clients decide not to publish.
 Fees may be by the word or project depending on project type, scope, length, and volume of work requested from me by your organization.
 I may require retainers or payment schedules for larger projects.